Viftrup/viftrup.github.io/_posts/2018-10-08-dwh-part-3-sql-code-generator.markdown

 commit;
 ```

-- The only this left to do is to add two scripts to the ETL process: loading the staging table with recent changes, and executing our auto-generated script to load the data into DWH, and set the dependency between them.
+- The only thing left to do is to add two scripts to the ETL process: loading the staging table with recent changes, and executing our auto-generated script to load the data into DWH, and set the dependency between them.

 Actually, the ETL script we generated doesn't care whether you load the full table or just the recent changes, it will only update the new or changed records anyway, but it will take more time with full loads (as mentioned above, to track deleted records, you have to do a full load every time).

 Since the configuration is stored in a SQLite file, whenever a source table is changed, you only have to add it in the staging table loading script, adapt for this change in the interface (typically, just add a new column) and re-save the generated files.
 And of course, manually update the structure of the existing tables respectively (for the staging table, main and history DWH tables).
-You can if course drop and re-create the target tables and reload then again, but then you'll lose the old changes history.
+You can of course drop and re-create the target tables and reload then again, but then you'll lose the old changes history.

 Adding a new column to the existing tables: